Tepexic/vr-interview/Readme.md

 - Video Asset - the main video or image component
 - Asset title
-- Aggregated data of the detections, i.e. how many times each person was detected
-- A plot showing persons versus number of times that person was detected.
-Design is free, could be bar chart, line, scatter, bubble, etc. your creativity is welcome
+- Asset creation date

-Since the metadata inspection page is associated with specific assets retrieved via uuid at `/media/<asset_uid>`.
-Users should be able to enter an `asset_uid` parameter on the browser URL and have the metadata associated with that video rendered.
+Since the metadata inspection page is associated with specific assets retrieved via uuid at `/media/<asset_uid>`, users should be able to enter an `asset_uid` parameter on the browser URL and have the metadata associated with that video rendered.

 The metadata related to the video can be obtained via the `assets/asset_uid` API endpoint.
-For person detections use `/assets/:asset_uid/persons`.

 ### BONUS POINTS

-- Display a list of videos sorted in reverse chronological order of creation-date on a separate page accessible at url `/media`.
-This section of the UI is optional, you may choose to display the results for various videos by simply navigating to their URL directly.
+- Display another page (`/media`) with a list of the available assets, clicking on an element of this list routes the user to the inspector page (`/media/<asset_uid>`)
-- Display a list in the inspector of the dectected persons and their thumbnails
+- Display a list in the inspector of the detected persons and how many times each person was detected.
+For person detections use GET `/assets/:asset_uid/persons`

 ### Deliverables